Skip to main content

 Start with: Souvlaki, Greek salad, grilled octopus, tzatziki, loukoumades.

-Always remember: The best Greek meals involve sharing, time, and probably a bit more wine than planned.
+Always remember: The best Greek meals involve sharing, time, and probably a bit more wine than you planned.
+That’s not a bug — that’s the feature.

 Ready to eat?
 Check out our guides to where to eat in Athens, best souvlaki, and food tours.